GenomicsAotearoa/data-management-resources/docs/modules/module07.md

 *[MIxS]: Minimum Information about any (X) Sequence *[DSI]: Digital Sequence Information
 *[FAIR Principles]: FAIR Guiding Principles for scientific data management and stewardship, aiming to improve the Findability, Accessibility, Interoperability, and Reuse of data.
+*[CARE Principles]: CARE Principles for Indigenous Data Governance, that aim to ensure that Indigenous Data is managed in such a way as to maintain Collective Benefit, Authority to Control, Responsibility, and Ethics.